Emotional Mark Cavendish fears end of career after Gent-Wevelgem – VeloNews.com

 Uncertainty swirls over Cavendish’s future at Bahrain-McLaren.
 He is out of contract at the end of the season, and with the Bahraini outfit losing the backing of Britsh motorsport outfit McLaren in 2021, the team is still in the process of tying down rider contracts.

-Cavendish put in an aggressive performance at Gent-Wevelgem on Sunday, jumping into the early breakaway and hanging tough with the lead group when the move was caught down in the final hours of racing before finishing 74th, six minutes down on race-winner Mads Pedersen.
+Cavendish put in an aggressive performance at Gent-Wevelgem on Sunday, jumping into the early breakaway and hanging tough with the lead group when the move was caught in the final hours of racing.
+He finished 74th, six minutes down on race-winner Mads Pedersen.

-The gutsy performance on the drizzly roads of Gent-Wevelgem saw “The Manx Missile” finish well out of contention, but saw him displaying the guts and graft that made him one of the greatest sprinters of a generation.
+The gutsy performance on the drizzly roads of north Belgium saw “The Manx Missile” finish well out of contention, but also showed him displaying the grit and graft that have made him one of the greatest sprinters of a generation.

-While the recent years of Cavendish’s career have been shadowed by disappointment and illness, it can be all-too-easy to forget his unstoppable force and wiley racecraft when in his pomp.
-Through his peak years with HTC-High Road and Omega Pharma-Quick-Step, Cavendish harvested a bumper trophy cabinet, including 30 stages at the Tour de France stages and 15 at the Giro d’Italia, a rainbow jersey in 2011, and victory at Milano-Sanremo.
+While the recent years of Cavendish’s career have been shadowed by disappointment and illness, it can be all-too-easy to forget his unstoppable force and wiley racecraft when in his prime.
+Through his peak years with HTC-High Road and Omega Pharma-Quick-Step, Cavendish harvested a bumper trophy cabinet, including 30 stages at the Tour de France, 15 at the Giro d’Italia, a rainbow jersey in 2011, and victory at Milano-Sanremo.